Different problems, different answers

 FAQ

 Can musen import my Spotify library?
 Not yet.
 Cross-service taste import is on the roadmap for Q4 2026.
 Does musen have my favourite niche artist?
 Probably, but check before you switch entirely.
-Is there a family plan?
-Not on musen yet (Spotify wins this one today).
 Can I keep both?
-Yes, and most users do.
-The combined cost is still cheaper than Spotify Family alone.
+Yes, and most users do. musen is free, so it adds nothing to your streaming bill.

 Our honest take

 Use both.
 Keep Spotify as your music library.
-Use musen when you don’t want to pick.
-The cost difference between Spotify-only and Spotify+musen is small; the experience difference between "library only" and "library + radio" is large.
-Try musen first at musen.live.
-No account needed for the first session.
-And see whether the feeling lands within ten minutes.
+Use musen when you don’t want to pick. musen is free, so keeping both costs nothing extra; the experience difference between "library only" and "library + radio" is large.
+Try musen first at musen.live and see whether the feeling lands within ten minutes.